Skip to Content

 Starlink is now providing satellite internet “on the go”, as you roll on down the road.
 Starlink calls this in-motion internet “Flat High Performance” and it’s currently only available in certain markets.

-Perhaps the one downside to Starlink RV (though it may not be different from any other provider) is that mobile plans (i.e. the Starlink RV plan) get de-prioritized relative to stationary residential StarLink customers in heavily congested areas.
+Perhaps the one downside to Starlink RV (though it may not be different from any other provider) is that mobile plans (i.e. the Starlink Roam plan) get de-prioritized relative to stationary residential StarLink customers in heavily congested areas.
 So, if your travels take you to a location with a high density of active Starlink users with a residential plan, your internet speeds may be reduced during peak usage periods.

 HughesNet and Viasat

+The following two satellite internet providers are also popular among RVers, but they operate differently from Starlink.
 Although they’re two of the three most popular satellite internet providers for RVers, neither of these providers offers specific support for portable use of their product.

-To use a plan from either of these providers, you’ll need to purchase equipment from resellers (like MobilSat or RF Mogul, as opposed to from the providers themselves) and then install the equipment yourself (or hire an installer) and move it around as needed to get the best reception.
+To use a plan from either of these providers, you’ll need to purchase equipment from resellers (such as MobilSat) rather than directly from the providers themselves.
+You will then need to install the equipment yourself (or hire an installer) and relocate it as necessary to achieve the best reception.
+Neither provider directly offers support for RV installations or for mobile use, as their services are targeted to residential and business users.

 You can access HughesNet or Viasat satellite internet when your RV is stationary in a campground or RV park, but for every new location, you’ll need to re-aim your dish (a website like DishPointer can be helpful).
 In some cases, that will mean manually setting up a tripod and orienting the dish correctly.
 In other cases, it will simply mean pressing a button on control hardware and allowing the dish to automatically point itself.
 It depends on the provider and your hardware budget.